kamatmihir2002/lcc/README.md

 # lcc

-This is a recovered copy of the source code of a C compiler I was working on previously.
+This is a recovered copy of the source code of a C-subset compiler I worked on a couple years ago, cleaned up and tidied a bit.
 Outputs single pass SSA code with additional bookkeeping for function declarations.

 I had completed it before, but the final copy outputted pretty bad NASM code, with some very basic optimizations like dead code elimination for if-conditionals with pure constant statements.